javierip/parallel-processing-teaching-toolkit/02-scripting/README.md

-# Scripting examples
+# Scripting

 In next modules, you'll find a `run.sh` file which will compile a run examples for you.
-That is a bash script, a way of doing multiple tasks only executing one file.
+That is a bash script, a way of doing multiple tasks only executing a file.

 Here are some basic examples that show what you can do with scripting: